 - 31. At the March 19, 2025 hearing where the Debtors announced the Whinstone Transaction, they (unilaterally) announced an intent to defer mediation of plan-related issues with key stakeholders for two full months, with the stated explanation that the mediator selected by the Debtors was not available until that time.
 Stakeholders were understandably concerned about the delay and pressed the Debtors to work with parties in interest to identify an alternative mediator.
-Thereafter, on April 21, 2025, retired bankruptcy Judge Russell F. Nelms was selected and appointed to mediate "concerning allocation and distribution of estate assets to stakeholders and related matters" See Agreed Mediation Order [Docket No. 966], at ¶ 1 (the "Agreed Mediation Order"). - 32.
-The Agreed Mediation Order, which was signed by both the Firm and Barnes & Thornburg LLP ("Barnes"), called for the recusal of the Conflicted Board and the Firm from most matters at issue in the mediation based on their conflicts of interest.
-Agreed Mediation Order, at ¶ 5 (signed on behalf of Debtors by Patricia Tomasco and on behalf of Special Committee by Trace Schmeltz).
+Thereafter, on April 21, 2025, retired bankruptcy Judge Russell F. Nelms was selected and appointed to mediate "concerning allocation and distribution of estate assets to stakeholders and related matters" See Agreed Mediation Order [Docket No. 966], at ¶ 1 (the "Agreed Mediation Order"). - Thornburg LLP ("Barnes"), called for the recusal of the Conflicted Board and the Firm from most matters at issue in the mediation based on their conflicts of interest.
+Agreed Mediation Order, at ¶5 (signed on behalf of Debtors by Patricia Tomasco and on behalf of Special Committee by Trace Schmeltz).
 The Conflicted Board was appointed by Imperium and includes founders Chase and Cameron Blackmon.
-First Day Declaration, at ¶ 70.
+First Day Declaration, at ¶70.
 Jonas Norr, another Conflicted Board member, invested in entities that collectively own approximately 12.7% of REI common stock.
 See Notice of Filing of the Second Amended Equity List of Rhodium Enterprises, Inc. [Docket.
 No. 1054].
-The Agreed Mediation Order specifically acknowledges that "current and former members of the full board of directors of REI and investment vehicles owned or controlled by such members, and/or members appointed by them, have individual financial interests in the outcome of the See Agreed Mediation Order, at ¶ 5.
-The Agreed Mediation Order further Mediation." acknowledged that "the question of how consideration is allocated, including in a restructuring or as part of a plan of reorganization, between different constituents who have asserted conflicting legal and equitable theories to support their claims and interests, is an inherent Conflict Matter ('Allocation Conflict') over which the Special Committee has authority on behalf of Debtors."
+The Agreed Mediation Order specifically acknowledges that "current and former members of the full board of directors of REI and investment vehicles owned or controlled by such members, and/or members appointed by them, have individual financial interests in the outcome of the Mediation."
+See Agreed Mediation Order, at ¶ 5.
+The Agreed Mediation Order further acknowledged that "the question of how consideration is allocated, including in a restructuring or as part of a plan of reorganization, between different constituents who have asserted conflicting legal and equitable theories to support their claims and interests, is an inherent Conflict Matter ('Allocation Conflict') over which the Special Committee has authority on behalf of Debtors."
 Id.

 - 33. The insiders accordingly were "recused from participating in any deliberations or analysis" concerning "the Allocation Conflict or any other Conflict Matter."
 Id.
 The Agreed Mediation Order also acknowledged that the Special Committee "retained, and the estates have paid for, independent counsel (Barnes & Thornburg LLP)," and provided that the Special Committee would not seek advice from "Quinn Emanuel or any other law firm that reports to the full board of the Debtors concerning the Allocation Conflict or any other Conflict Matter."
 Id. at ¶6.
-Notably, the Special Committee is the sole body authorized by the Debtors' charter to handle "Conflict Matters" in any context, whether inside or outside of mediation.
-19 - 34.
-Beginning on April 28, 2025, stakeholders met in person for two days in an attempt to reach a mediated agreement regarding a proposed distribution of the Debtors' assets (the "Plan Mediation").
-After the Plan Mediation, the SAFE AHG continued to discuss potential plan terms, including with other stakeholders.
+Notably, the Special Committee is the sole body authorized by the Debtors' charter to handle "Conflict Matters" in any context, whether inside or outside of mediation.20 - 34.
+Beginning on April 28, 2025, stakeholders met in person for two days in an attempt to reach a mediated agreement regarding a proposed distribution of the Debtors' assets (the "Plan Mediation").21 After the Plan Mediation, the SAFE AHG continued to discuss potential plan terms, including with other stakeholders.
 The SAFE AHG understands that the Special Committee remains engaged in plan discussions with other parties, but the Special Committee has not spoken to the SAFE AHG or its representatives concerning proposed plan terms since May 16, 2025.
-The Special Committee has never proposed, to the SAFE AHG's knowledge, plan terms that could be confirmed, or that omit a release of claims against the insiders.
+The